GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/05.241-250/07.Memories-of-Galilee/docs.md

 Each flow'ry glen and mossy dell,
 Where happy birds in song agree,
 Thro' sunny morn the praises tell,
 Of sight and sounds in Galilee.

-Chorus:
-O Galilee, sweet Galilee,
-Where Jesus loved so much to be,
-O Galilee, blue Galilee,
-Come, sing thy song again to me.
+[Chorus]

 3.
 And when I read the thrilling lore,
 Of him who walk'd upon the sea,
 I long, oh, how I long once more,
 To follow him in Galilee.

-Chorus:
-O Galilee, sweet Galilee,
-Where Jesus loved so much to be,
-O Galilee, blue Galilee,
-Come, sing thy song again to me.
+[Chorus]

 ```